Farzad-0x0/Farzad-0x0/README.md

 My name is **Farzad Ebrahimy** 😉

-I'm 17 Y.o and live in Iran / Tehran 🌍
+I'm 17 Y.o and live in Tehran 🌍

 My nick name is **Farzad OXO** 🎈